willdurand-edu/php-slides/src/07_model_view_controller.md

 component allowing to define all routes in a centralized place and easing `URI` generation.

-> This require a single entrypoint: the `frontend controller`
+> This require a single entry point: the `frontend controller`

 ---